-CPR refers to cardiovascular, pulmonary resuscitation and being taught to people while doing the CPR training and certification courses.
+CPR refers to Cardiopulmonary Resuscitation and is taught to people during CPR training and certification courses.
 CPR involves the creation of an artificial heartbeat to reinstate blood circulation to the vital body organs.
-It is applicable in cardiac arrest, when the victim’s heart stops beating.
+It is applicable in cardiac arrest when the victim’s heart stops beating.
 In such cases, the person is legally dead, but with the performance of CPR, the person can survive.

 The main objective of CPR is to restore the person’s blood circulating so that the oxygen can flow to the vital body organs, especially the brain.
-When the brain is cut short of oxygen supply, its cells start dying, which can lead to permanent brain damage or brain dead.
+When the brain is cut short of oxygen supply, its cells start dying, leading to permanent brain damage or brain death.

 Cardiac arrest can result from a wide range of causes.
-For adults, it can occur due to hanging, respiratory disease, trauma and heart disease.
-For children and infants, the same can result from respiratory disease, trauma, congenital cardiac disease and SIDS (sudden infant death syndrome)
+For adults, it can occur due to hanging, respiratory disease, trauma, and heart disease.
+The same can result from respiratory disease, trauma, congenital cardiac disease, and SIDS (sudden infant death syndrome) for children and infants.

-Following a cardiac arrest, a person’s brain can die in less than five minutes.
-However, with the performance of CPR, the person’s chance of survival is increased.
-The blood already in the human body is loaded with enough oxygen to keep the brain and other vital organs alive until the person’s heart is revived.
-The crucial heartbeat created through the performance of CPR is very crucial in keeping the blood/ oxygen circulating.
+A person’s brain can die in less than five minutes following a cardiac arrest.
+However, with the help of CPR, the person’s chance of survival is increased.
+This is because the blood already in the human body is loaded with enough oxygen to keep the brain and other vital organs alive until the person’s heart is revived.
+The crucial heartbeat created through CPR performance is critical to maintaining the blood/ oxygen circulating.

 When the person is unresponsive, it is essential to start the CPR immediately.
-The earlier CPR is stared on the victim, the higher the chances of survival.
-You give CPR to persons who are not breathing at all or experiencing difficulties in breathing.
-It is important to note that some cardiac arrest victims will take in gasp of air frequently.
+The earlier CPR is started on the victim, the higher the chances of survival.
+You give CPR to persons who are not breathing or experiencing difficulties in breathing.
+It is important to note that some cardiac arrest victims will frequently take in a gasp of air.
 For such persons, CPR should start immediately.
 Another sign of cardiac arrest is unresponsiveness and unconsciousness.
 A lot of time can be wasted on the victim trying to check if they have a pulse.

 Skills and knowledge of CPR are easily attainable today, both online CPR classes and in-person CPR classes.
-For those who already skilled in CPR, always needed to refresh their skills through CPR re-certification.
+However, those already skilled in CPR always need to refresh their skills through CPR re-certification.